ceph/ceph/doc/rbd/iscsi-target-cli.rst

 The Ceph iSCSI gateway is the iSCSI target node and also a Ceph client node.
 The Ceph iSCSI gateway can be a standalone node or can be colocated on a Ceph Object Store Disk (OSD) node.
-The following steps will install, and configure the Ceph iSCSI gateway for basic operation.
+The following steps will install and configure the Ceph iSCSI gateway for basic operation.

 **Requirements:**